 - the goal posts must be padded;

-- there must be a restraining barrier/rope between spectators and the field.
-Failure to comply may result in a referee refusing to oversee a game;
+- there must be a restraining barrier/rope between spectators and the field;

-- Each club must have a USA Rugby Level 1 Certified Coach by Fall 2013;
+- Each club must have a USA Rugby Level 1 Certified Coach by Fall 2014 & Level II by March 2015;

-- there must be access to medical help;
+- there must be medical coverage at all games (EMT/Athletic Trainer/Physician);

 a.
 Divisional points will be awarded as follows: